1. Policy declaration

 - Maintain appropriate levels of professional indemnity insurance and medical registration.

-- Make the RACGP and TO aware of changes to, or restrictions imposed on, their medical registration within 15 National Office business days of being notified of the change or restriction.
+- Make both the RACGP and Training Organisation aware of restrictions, conditions, suspensions and/or undertakings imposed on, or changes to, their medical registration within 15 National Office business days of being notified of the change or restriction.
+Participants must disclose changes to their medical registration to the RACGP via email to firstname.lastname@example.org.
+Failure to do this will be handled as per the Academic Misconduct Policy.

 6.3 Academic conduct